gbmhunter/blog/content/pcb-design/component-packages/bga-component-package/index.md

 Note that confusingly, the three letter Texas Instrument's code is **not unique** for a particular package.
 For example, the code "YZP" may refer to a 5, 6, or 8 ball DSBGA package, which also may have **different** height, width and length dimensions.

-{{< img src="dsbga-8-component-package-2d-pcb-footprint-birds-eye.png" width="236px" caption="A 2D birds-eye view of the CAD model for the DSBGA-8 component package."  >}}
+{{% figure src="dsbga-8-component-package-2d-pcb-footprint-birds-eye.png" width="236px" caption="A 2D birds-eye view of the CAD model for the DSBGA-8 component package."  %}}